AmineSak/weather-app/README.md

 - **React**: JavaScript library for building user interfaces.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
 - **Weatherstack API**: External API used to fetch weather data.
+- **OpenRouter API**: AI API used to generate facts about countries.

 ## Getting Started